UWCCDL/QEEG/README.md

 bars_, indicating the quality of the recording over time with dark marks indicating blinks.

-Here is an example of a spectrum plot generated from the script:
+Here is an example of a spectrum plot generated from the script from the channel O2.
+The plot showcases the result of processing a dataset affected by poor recording quality (note the quality bar going from gree to yellow to orange) and many discarded segments (only 36 samples remained after the automated quality checks; note the large number of blinks on the quality bar).

 ![spectrum
  plot](example_spectrum.jpg)